aureq/aws-toolbox/ses/credential-validator/php/README.md

 * PHP for the command line
  * `apt-get install php5-cli`
 * PHPMailer(1)
+ * From the cloned repository, run the commands below
  * `git submodule init`
  * `git submodule update`
 * A valid SMTP credentials as generated using the SES Management Console